samuelolubukun/CMP325-FibonacciTest/README.md

 # CMP325-FibonacciTest
-Fibonacci Sequence Generator and Tester
+Fibonacci Sequence Generator and Tester:

 This repository contains a Java program for generating the first 10 numbers of the Fibonacci sequence and a corresponding test class to ensure the correctness of the generator using JUnit.

 Test Result: